-The concern appears that granting a licence at these premises would increase the level of anti social behaviour in the neighbourhood.
-The premises could encourage people who buy alcohol late to remain in the area because of a local nearby park.
-They could potentially use the park to consume their alcohol and ultimately cause disturbance, there is also the potential for criminal activity, criminal damage, theft, burglary, assault and drug taking.
+The concern appears that granting a licence at these premises for the hours requested would increase the level of anti social behaviour in the neighbourhood.
+The premises could encourage people to buy alcohol late and to remain in the area because of the nearby Bearsted Green.
+They could potentially use the green to consume their alcohol and ultimately cause disturbance and noise, there is also the potential for criminal activity, criminal damage and drug taking.

-The store could also increase the volume of traffic to the area and to a later time which would increase the danger for residents and children crossing the road.
+The store could also increase the volume of traffic to the area and to a later time which would increase the danger for residents in the area due to the unenforced parking on double yellow lines to the blind spot leading up Thurnham Lane close to the parade of shops.
 It would also be detrimental to residents with regard to traffic noise continuing later into the evening and increased vehicle parking causing nuisance to residents.